kjleopold/social-media-analytics-capstone/README.md

 The cleaned dataset was prepared for supervised machine learning by:

-- Engineering new features from the original data.
+- Engineering additional features from the collected data.
 - Converting video duration into minutes.
 - Extracting publication year and publication month.
 - Log-transforming view counts to reduce skewness.
 - One-hot encoding categorical variables.
-- Splitting the data into 80% training and 20% testing datasets.
+- Splitting the dataset into training (80%) and testing (20%) sets.
 - Training Linear Regression and Random Forest Regression models.
 - Evaluating model performance using:
   - R²